The Society of Physics Students (SPS) is a professional association specifically designed for students.

 The Society of Physics Students was formed in 1968 with a constitution that combined its two "parent" organizations, the AIP Student Sections and Sigma Pi Sigma honor society.
 SPS now has more than 700 chapters on campuses across the country.
 About 5,000 students take part in chapter activities each year, making SPS the fourth largest physics society in the country.
 The associated honor society, Sigma Pi Sigma, now exists in about 450 of those chapters with more than 75,000 inductees throughout its history.

 PLNU SPS Chapter

-Dr. Heide Doss is the PLNU chapter advisor and an adjunct professor in the physics and engineering department.
-You can contact Dr. Doss regarding any questions you have about SPS or becoming a member.
+Dr. Michelle Chen s is the PLNU chapter advisor and an adjunct professor in the physics and engineering department.
+You can contact Dr. Chen regarding any questions you have about SPS or becoming a member.

 The PLNU SPS chapter partners with other SPS chapters to host fun department events throughout the year.
 Events this past year included a Christmas party with a gingerbread house competition, a marble run, an egg drop, and a bridge-building contest.